jfoucher/planck-6502/Hardware/backplane/README.md

 ### Built-in clock

-An oscillator is included and provides clocking for the whole computer.
-It goes through the memory decoder GAL to allow for manipulating the clock inside the GAL.
+The onboard oscillator provides the base clock.
+It is divided by two to provide a stable clock to the peripherals that require it through the `CLK_12M` signal.
+Cards can assert the SLOW signal to require a slower clock.
+In that case the clock signal goes through a counter that divides the clock further.
+This is the `CLK` signal and is the only one that the CPU board listens to.

 ### Expansion bus signals